Chart Color Schemes

 Dee Why has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 14 projects likely to impact the area.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 14 projects likely impacting this region.
 Notable projects include Northern Beaches Coast Walk, Casa Delmar, 154-158 Pacific Parade Mixed Use Development, and Havana Dee Why.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.